-An individualized three month long-distance learning experience: developing the art of the storyteller.
-Each participant learns how to prepare a single â€œtraditionalâ€ story or a personally developed event or presentation, for performance or publication in a step by step unfolding process.
+Three month long-distance learning experience that includes:Each participant learns how to prepare a single â€œtraditionalâ€ story or a personally developed event or presentation, for performance or publication in a step by step unfolding process.

 2. What constitutes meaning in an engaged performance

-5. Mapping a story â€“ lifting it off the page into a spoken ritual event.
+5. Mapping a story â€“ lifting it off the page into a dynamic ritual event

 6. How does a story relate to our personal lives and how do we tell our own stories

-7. The responsibility of the storyteller
+7. The responsibility and role of the storyteller

 8. The Mentor program is tailor made for each participants needs and intentions in using storytelling in the world today.